DanBuda11/gulp-framework/README.md

 <kbd>![Image](gulpframework.png)</kbd>

-A simple Gulp framework with a development server and production script for front-end projects using HTML, Sass and Vanilla JavaScript.
+A simple Gulp framework with a development server and production script for front-end projects using HTML, CSS and Vanilla JavaScript.

 ## Features

 - Browser "reset" using `normalize.css`
-- Production build with minified HTML, CSS (compiled from SCSS), JavaScript (using Babel 7) and images
+- Production build with minified HTML, CSS, JavaScript (using Babel 8) and images
 - Automatically add browser prefixes with `postcss` and `autoprefixer` (default set to last 2 versions)
 - Local development server with hot reloading using `browser-sync`